mongodb/docs/source/tutorial.rst

 added if the document doesn't already contain an ``"_id"`` key.
-The value of ``"_id"`` must be unique across the collection. :py:meth:`~pymongo.collection.Collection.insert_one` returns an instance of :py:class`~pymongo.results.InsertOneResult`.
+The value of ``"_id"`` must be unique across the collection. :py:meth:`~pymongo.collection.Collection.insert_one` returns an instance of :py:class:`~pymongo.results.InsertOneResult`.
 For more information on ``"_id"``, see the `documentation on _id
 <https://www.mongodb.com/docs/manual/reference/method/ObjectId/>`_.